fclaerho/buildstack/README.md

 ### Target Stack ###

 For all handlers, except `on_flush()`, the default behavior is to stack the target onto the `targets` list.
-  * A value of `Exception` indicates the handler is not supported and raise an error.
-  * A value of `None` indicates that there is nothing to do for this handler.
-  * Any other value must be a suitable callback.
 The handler `on_flush()` is automatically called _last_ to unstack and process the targets or it can also be called manually from any handler with the `@flush` command (detailed below.)
 The `targets` list _must_ be empty when `on_flush()` terminates or the plugin is considered faulty.